HallaSurvivor/Blog/_posts/2022-05-29-homotopy-of-homotopies.md

 It turns out that localizing a model category forgets a _lot_ of information!

+This is to be expected somewhat, since we're intentionally adding extra isomorphisms to "forget" the distinction between certain objects.
+But it turns out to be a good idea to invert these arrows, yes, but to _remember_ how our arrows composed to give the new equivalence classes of arrows, rather than identifying them outright[^9].

 We can remember some of this by building an $\infty$-category instead.
-It's still not entirely clear to me how to build it from the model structure, but that information is in a paper TODO: cite that paper
+TODO: figure out how to build an $\infty$-cat from a model cat.

-We can recover the localization, though, since maps $f : A \to B$ in the localization are the same thing as the connected components of the space of maps from $A$ to $B$ in the $\infty$-category!
+This construction retains strictly more information, since we can easily recover the localization.
+Maps $f : A \to B$ in $\mathcal{C}[\mathcal{W}^{-1}]$ are the same thing as the connected components of the space of maps
+$A \to B$ in the simplicial localization!
+This should make intuitive sense, as we connected two arrows exactly when they represented "the same map".

-Moreover, (up to size issues) _every_ $\infty$-category arises from a pair $(\mathcal{C}, \mathcal{W})$, so that it's reasonable to identify
+Moreover, (up to size issues) _every_ $\infty$-category arises from a pair $(\mathcal{C}, \mathcal{W})$[^10].
+Since the $\infty$-categories inverted
-$\infty$-categories with homotopy theories. _Unfortunately_ not every such system admits a compatible model structure.
-We say that an $\infty$-category is <span class=defn>Presentable</span> if it comes from a model structure -- so the presentable $\infty$-categories are those in which we can do computations.

-This is analogous to a (finite) presentation of a group, say.
-Indeed, not every group has a finite presentation, and those that do don't have a _canonical_ finite presentation.
-But if you _fix_ a presentation, it greatly expands the kinds of (combinatorial and computational) tools for working with your group.

-TODO: restructure this, and make sure you introduce the name "homotopy theory" earlier on in the post.
+$\mathcal{W}$, it's reasonable to think of $\infty$-categories as "homotopy theories" as well...
+But is there a way to make this precise?

 ---

-TODO: I think you didn't make it clear that the previous section should be taken as _evidence_ for $\infty$-categories and homotopy theories being the same thing...
-You should make that clearer so that this section hits harder.

-So we see that there is an intuitive sense in which $\infty$-categories "are the same thing" as homotopy theories.
-Wouldn't it be nice if we could make that precise somehow?
+TODO: mention quillen equivalences somewhere earlier?

+Now we get to the point of this whole post.
+Why care about the "homotopy theory of homotopy theories"?
+What does that even _mean_?

+To start, recall that we might want to consider two relative categories "the same" if they present the same homotopy theory.
+That is, if

+$$\mathcal{C_1}[\mathcal{W}_1^{-1}] \simeq \mathcal{C_2}[\mathcal{W}_2^{-1}]$$

+but wait... $\mathsf{RelCat}$ has certain objects we would _like_ to consider equivalent?
+Are you thinking what I'm thinking?

+It turns out that we can put a model structure on $\mathsf{RelCat}$, where the weak equivalences are exactly those functors $f$ which become equivalences of $\infty$-categories!
+TODO: see "models for oo-cats part 2"

+In this sense, $\mathsf{RelCat}$ becomes itself a homotopy theory!
+And the homotopy classes of objects in $\mathsf{RelCat}$ are themselves (smaller) homotopy theories!

+But what about $\infty$-categories, I hear you asking?
+Well, there's also a model structure on the category of simplicial categories!
+Impressively, one can show that the homotopy category of $\mathsf{RelCat}$ is equivalent to the homotopy category of $\mathsf{sCat}$, so that we might reasonably also say that $\mathsf{sCat}$ presents the homotopy theory of homotopy theories!

 And _this_ is the new justification that I've found for high power or high abstraction theorems!

-It's not clear to me TODO: it doesn't "solve problems" but it lets us make our intuition precise!
+Even though it's not clear to me how this high power construction helps us compute things in practice, or lets us solve concrete problems, it still does something obviously useful!
+We have at least two competing notions of what a homotopy theory _is_, which should intuitively be "the same".

+We could work with relative categories, or we could work with
+$\infty$-categories directly.
+It turns out that these have pros and cons when we _do_ want to make explicit computations, and there's still _other_ models as well which also present the homotopy theory of homotopy theories!

+Thankfully, since these categories all have the same homotopy category, we can use whichever is most convenient as our definition of a "homotopy theory".

+The innovation of the "homotopy theory of homotopy theories", besides being objectively cool, allows us to make precise our intuition that these different categories are "describing the same thing".

 ---

-TODO: somewhere we should say something about multiple model structures with the same homotopy category.
-This feels analogous to Caramello's "bridges" (probably put this in a footnote)

 ---